-(iii) Revaluation Reserve
+(iv) Revaluation Reserve

-The revaluation reserve arises on the revaluation of land.
-When revalued land are sold, the portion of the revaluation reserve that relates to that land is transferred directly to accumulated surplus.
+The revaluation reserve arises on the revaluation of land or other classes of PPE which are revalued at regular interval.
+When a revalued PPE sold, the portion of the revaluation reserve that relates to that PPE is transferred directly to accumulated surplus.